 Ms. Prestinario began her professional career at age 11 performing in the children’s chorus of Joseph and the Amazing Technicolor Dreamcoat at The Chicago Theatre (Livent Productions) starring Donny Osmond.

-Regionally, she is best known for her work as Eliza in My Fair Lady, both at Asolo Repertory, directed by Frank Galati, and at Paramount Theatre Aurora, directed by Jim Corti.
+Regionally, she is best known for her work as Alison in Fun Home, both at Baltimore Center Stage and Weston Playhouse; Eliza in My Fair Lady, both at Asolo Repertory, directed by Frank Galati, and at Paramount Theatre Aurora, directed by Jim Corti.
 Additionally with the legendary Mr. Galati, Andrea played Martha in his new adaptation of 1776 - a co-production with A.C.T San Francisco and Asolo Repertory Theatre.
 At the Lyric Opera Chicago, Andrea played Gertie in the Gary Griffin-directed Oklahoma!, which was the inaugural production of the Lyric Opera’s celebrated Rodgers & Hammerstein series.

 Ms. Prestinario conceived, wrote, and produces sMOkeyTOWN: The Songs of Smokey Robinson, her tribute show to Smokey Robinson, which she originally premiered at Mayne Stage in Chicago as a 60th birthday gift to her father.
-With musical direction by Ian Weinberger (Hamilton), sMOkeyTOWN has played The Laurie Beechman Theatre, Feinstein's / 54 Below, and, in 2019, will play the Beverly Arts Center (Chicago) and Metropolis Arts in Arlington Heights, IL .
+With musical direction by Ian Weinberger (Hamilton), sMOkeyTOWN has played The Laurie Beechman Theatre, Feinstein's / 54 Below, Beverly Arts Center (Chicago) and Metropolis Arts in Arlington Heights, IL .

-She is also the co-founder of Ring of Keys, a national network of queer women, trans, and gender non-conforming artists working on and offstage in musical theatre.
+She is also the Executive Director and Co-Founder of Ring of Keys, a national network of queer women, trans, and gender non-conforming artists working on and offstage in musical theatre.
 Ring of Keys strives to kick (ball-change) the closet door open to create a vibrant, diverse musical theatre landscape for the future.

 Andrea is a Magna Cum Laude graduate in Musical Theatre and Gender Studies from Ball State University and a graduate of The School at Steppenwolf, where she studied under the tutelage of such luminaries as Amy Morton, Sheldon Patinkin, Kimberly Senior, Jane Alderman, Jonathan Berry, K. Todd Freeman, and Tim Hopper.